Skip to contents

 # Customise model components

-move_xyzd(dbn_length = "truncated(Normal(250, 50), lower = 0.0, upper = 750.0)",
+.dbn_length = "truncated(Normal(250, 50), lower = 0.0, upper = 750.0)",

-dbn_angle_delta = "Normal(0, 0.25)",
+.dbn_heading_delta = "Normal(0, 0.25)",

-dbn_z_delta = "Normal(0, 2.5)")
+.dbn_z_delta = "Normal(0, 2.5)")

-#### Example (4): Visualise different movement models
+#### Example (4): Visualise movement model component distributions

 # Define a timeline for the simulation